scwissel/garagepi/README.md

 The following will install the other dependencies needed.

 ####Install node
 Node can be installled from the default repositories, but it is older and runs by the command ```nodejs```, which is bothersome.
-This needs to be improved to install the latest node and is a bit of a mess right now, but these instructions get you going.
+This needs to be improved to install the latest node and is a bit of a mess right now, but these instructions get you going by pulling node from the Node.js site itself.

 Go to ```https://nodejs.org/download/release/latest/``` and find the tar.gz file for ARMv6.
 Here are the commands for the latest at the time of writing this.
 ```
 wget https://nodejs.org/download/release/latest/node-v6.2.0-linux-armv6l.tar.gz
 sudo tar xf node-v6.2.0-linux-armv6l.tar.gz --strip-components=1 -C /usr/local
 ```
+Substitute ```node-v6.2.0-linux-armv6l.tar.gz``` for whatever latest distribution you find there for ARMv6.

 ####Install Git
 Git will also be needed.